 ABSTRACT

 Many Local policies against climate change operate outside central governments, but they draw their strength from the connectedness with national governments and the whole world.
 As such, local measures that are designed to combat and adapt to climate change necessitate global cooperation and action from all other regions in the world.
 This is a study that looks into how global governance agreements dictate the national climate change plans at the local level, including the implementation of adaptation initiatives.
-The role of intercontinental treaties in communities' perception of what constitutes additional preventive costs during climate change effects is through this piece of research that exposes their role.
+The role of intercontinental treaties in communities' perception of what constitutes additional preventive costs during climate change effects is highlighted through this piece of research that exposes their role.
 It is based on theories of international relations that this research discovers the mechanisms international agreements create to impact local climate change policies.
 Cases of Germany and Bangladesh show that people are equally at risk from climate change, although there is a huge range of vulnerability due to the different conditions in different regions.
 It underlines the dependence between occurring processes around the world and what is done at home.
 To fully understand the future, the study conducts deep analysis on the global effects of environmentally friendly activities in the locality.

 .